wp-plugins/ose-firewall/readme.txt

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
 Centrora Security is a new plugin that's modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= New features in v4.9: =
+= New features in v5.0: =
-* Added: Add Google Drive backup
-* Added: Backup option for low memory/timeout constraint servers.
-* Added: Support for larger file size uploads (cloud backup)
-* Enhancement: Reorganise Menu System for better navigability
+* Added: Brand New Look and feel! - We took valuable feedback from you our customers and revamped the look of Centrora Security.
+Give it a go, we think you will love it!
+* Added: Help text to give users a better understanding of each configuration setting
+* Added: Strong Password Enforcement under Firewall configuration settings
+* Added: A What's New section where you can view News of security and other related posts from our own security consultants - learn what you can do to harden your site's security
+* Enhancement: Merge Firewall Configuration Functions
+* Enhancement: Improved firewall configuration settings layout - Rearraged & simplified configuration settings
-* Enhancement: Scheduled backup function
+* Enhancement: Reducted duplicate functions under Firewall
-* Enhancement: Faster More efficient Cloud Backups
+* Enhancement: Improved site navigation speed
+* Enhancement: Changelog view under what's new to get details of each release

 = Customer Support =
 If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.centrora.com/support-center/">Click here for help.</a>